Conscription: Bulgaria

-Bulgaria had mandatory military service for males above 18 until conscription was ended in 2008.
-Due to a shortfall in the army of some 5500 soldiers, parts of the former ruling coalition have expressed their support for the return of mandatory military service, most notably Krasimir Karakachanov.
-Opposition towards this idea from the main coalition partner, GERB, saw a compromise in 2018, where instead of mandatory military service, Bulgaria could have possibly introduced a voluntary military service by 2019 where young citizens can volunteer for a period of 6 to 9 months, receiving a basic wage.
-However this has not gone forward.
+Bulgaria had conscription for males above 18 until it was ended in 2008.
+Due to a shortfall in the army of some 5,500 soldiers, parts of the former ruling coalition have expressed their support for the return of conscription, most notably Krasimir Karakachanov.
+Opposition towards this idea from the main coalition partner, GERB, saw a compromise in 2018, where instead of conscription, Bulgaria could have possibly introduced a voluntary military service by 2019 where young citizens can volunteer for a period of 6 to 9 months, receiving a basic wage.
+However, this has not gone forward.

 Cambodia

-Since the signing of the Peace Accord in 1993, there has been no official conscription in the country.
+Since the signing of the Peace Accord in 1993, there has been no official conscription in Cambodia.
 Also the National Assembly has repeatedly rejected to reintroduce it due to popular resentment.
 However, in November 2006, it was reintroduced.
 Although mandatory for all males between the ages of 18 and 30 (with some sources stating up to age 35), less than 20% of those in the age group are recruited amidst a downsizing of the armed forces.

+Canada

+Compulsory service in a sedentary militia was practiced in Canada as early as 1669.
+In peacetime, compulsory service was typically limited to attending an annual muster, although the Canadian militia was mobilized for longer periods during wartime.
+Compulsory service in the sedentary militia continued until the early 1880s when Canada's sedentary Reserve Militia system fell into disuse.
+The legislative provision that formally made every male inhabitant aged 16 to 60 member of the Reserve Militia was removed in 1904, replaced with provisions that made them theoretically "liable to serve in the militia".

+Conscription into a full-time military service had only been instituted twice by the government of Canada, during both world wars.
+Conscription into the Canadian Expeditionary Force was practiced in the last year of the First World War in 1918.
+During the Second World War, conscription for home defence was introduced in 1940 and for overseas service in 1944.
+Conscription has not been practiced in Canada since the end of the Second World War in 1945.

 China

 Universal conscription in China dates back to the State of Qin, which eventually became the Qin Empire of 221 BC.
 Following unification, historical records show that a total of 300,000 conscript soldiers and 500,000 conscript labourers constructed the Great Wall of China.
 In the following dynasties, universal conscription was abolished and reintroduced on numerous occasions.

 As of 2011, universal military conscription is theoretically mandatory in China, and reinforced by law.
-However, due to the large population of China and large pool of candidates available for recruitment, the People's Liberation Army has always had sufficient volunteers, so conscription has not been required in practice at all.
+However, due to the large population of China and large pool of candidates available for recruitment, the People's Liberation Army has always had sufficient volunteers, so conscription has not been required in practice.